Sevierville, Tennessee: History

 Tennessee Historical Commission sign marking the site of the McMahan Indian Mound, 1200–1500 A.D.

-Native Americans of the Woodland period were among the first human inhabitants of what is now Sevierville.
+Native Americans of the Woodland period were among the first human inhabitants of the area that became Sevierville.
 They arrived circa 200 A.D.

 Between 1200 and 1500 A.D., during the Dallas phase of the Mississippian period, a group of Native Americans established McMahan Mound Site, a relatively large village centered on a platform mound and surrounded by a palisade just above the confluence of the West Fork and the Little Pigeon River.
 This mound was approximately 16 ft high and 240 ft across.
 An excavation in 1881 unearthed burial sites, arrowheads, a marble pipe, glass beads, pottery, and engraved objects.
 At the time of this first excavation, the mound was located on a farm owned by the McMahan family, and was thus given the name "McMahan Indian Mound."

 By the early 18th century, the Cherokee controlled much of the Tennessee side of the Smokies and had established a series of settlements along the Little Tennessee River.
 A section of the Great Indian Warpath forked at the mouth of Boyd's Creek, just north of Sevierville.
 The main branch crossed the French Broad and continued along Dumplin Creek to the Nolichucky basin in northeastern Tennessee.
 The other branch, known as the Tuckaleechee and Southeastern Trail, turned south along the West Fork of the Little Pigeon River.
 This second branch forked again at modern-day Pigeon Forge, with the main trail turning east en route to Little River and the other branch, known as Indian Gap Trail, crossing the crest of the Smokies to the south and descending into the Oconaluftee area of North Carolina.
 The various Cherokee trails crossing Sevier County brought the first Euro-American traders and settlers to the area.